 Rescue: stories and portraits of civilian rescuers from the February 2022 flood

-The intention of the Rescue project is to ensure that the stories and names of these civilian rescuers will not be forgotten as their vital role prevented death and injury.
+The Rescue project was created to ensure the stories and names of these civilian rescuers will not be forgotten, as their vital role prevented death and injury.
 There is much we can learn from their stories.

 Who's Behind the Project